Jason Lowe (footballer): Bolton Wanderers

 After his release from Birmingham, Lowe became Championship club Bolton Wanderers' first signing of the 2018 summer transfer window when he signed a two-year deal on 8 June.
-He made his debut for Bolton on 4 August when starting Wanderers' 2–1 victory over West Bromwich Albion at The Hawthorns.
-Lowe began the 2019–2020 season as captain.
-This lasted until 17 September, when Liam Bridcutt became captain.
-Lowe became captain again after Bridcutt left.
-On 26 June it was announced Lowe would be one of 14 senior players released at the end of his contract on 30 June.
+He made his debut for Bolton on 4 August when starting Wanderers' 2–1 victory at West Bromwich Albion.
+He started 35 of the club's 46 Championship games in the 2018–19 campaign, picking up eleven yellow cards, as Bolton were relegated in 23rd-place.